imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 4. Fit a linear regression model `measure_total_time = b + a * op_count * argument_cost(arg) + c * argument_cost(arg) + d * op_count`.
    `a` is the estimation of the cost increase for a unit increase of the argument cost (either `arg` or `log(arg)`).
    The model is fit separately for each OPCODE and environment.
-5. Discriminate between OPCODEs where the arguments have and do not have impact.
+5. Discriminate between OPCODEs where the arguments have and do not have an impact.
    We do this by looking at the p-value of the `a` coefficient.

 It is worth noting, that we neglect to check the impact of the size of the second `pc_destination` argument of `JUMP` and `JUMPI` OPCODEs on purpose.
 It would be quite unfeasible to compose programs which actually execute as expected, fit into the framework of our measurement method and explore the dynamics of this argument.
-At the same time we find it unlikely for this argument to play a role in the cost of execution of this OPCODE.
+At the same time, we find it unlikely for this argument to play a role in the cost of execution of this OPCODE.

 For the implementation of the `measure_arguments` estimation scripts [see here](./../src/analysis/measure_arguments.Rmd)